UTSA-CS-3443/Bittrex-Companion/README.md

 # Bittrex-Companion

-Application used to assist beginners in trading cryptocurrencies and provided introductory algorithmic-trading-base recommendations.
+Application used to assist beginners in trading cryptocurrencies and provide introductory algorithmic-trading-base recommendations.

 Before running, please ensure you have an internet-enabled network connection.